viraj-kabbur/user_manuals/teacher/other-teacher-classes.md

 <figure><img src="../.gitbook/assets/Screenshot 2024-03-11 123205.png" alt=""><figcaption></figcaption></figure>

 The Action button on the right side of each class can be used to see the status of that particular class.
-Status shows the list of Teacher and Students enrolled in that class.&#x20;
+Status shows the list of Teachers/Professors and Students enrolled in that class.&#x20;

 <figure><img src="../.gitbook/assets/Screenshot 2024-03-11 123214 (1).png" alt=""><figcaption></figcaption></figure>